moderndatacompany/dataos.info/docs/resources/stacks/flare/index.md

 ### **Action Job**

-The DataOS platform provides comprehensive support for executing maintenance actions jobs within the Depots supporting the Iceberg table format such as Icebase.
+The DataOS platform provides comprehensive support for executing maintenance actions jobs within the Depots supporting the Iceberg table format such as Lakehouse.
 These are specified within the actions section.
 To explore action-specific properties for Action Jobs, click here.
 For a case scenario illustrating how a action job is declared within DataOS, refer to the link: [Case Scenario: Action Job](/resources/stacks/flare/case_scenario/#flare-actions).

  | Flare Job Type  | Description                                                                                                            |
 |-----------------|------------------------------------------------------------------------------------------------------------------------|